Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-4.md

 1. On the Postman sidebar, click **Task 4 - Prepare Cloud Storage > POST Get Temporary Download URL for the Input Script**.
 The request loads.

 2. Click **Send**.
 The signed URL is saved to the `ossScriptFileSignedUrl` Postman Environment Variable.
-If the request is successfull, the response status should be `200 OK`.
+If the request is successful, the response status should be `200 OK`.

 ## Get temporary upload URL